-Using 802.1X EAP MAC Address Authentication
+Using 802.1X EAP + MAC Address Authentication

-With the 802.1X EAP + MAC Address authentication method, clients configured with either "open" or EAP-MD5 authentication methods are both supported on the same WLAN.

-The encryption method is limited to "None," and an external RADIUS server is required.
+With the 802.1X EAP + MAC address authentication method, the clients configured with either the open or the EAP-MD5 authentication methods are both supported on the same WLAN, where the encryption method is limited to none and an external RADIUS server is required.

-This option will only work if you have a supplicant that supports this behavior (and currently no known public domain supplicants support this behavior).
+The 802.1X EAP + MAC address authentication method works only if you have a supplicant that supports this behavior (and currently no known public domain supplicants support this behavior).